 To grow plants indoors for the plant sync, we had about 150 fluorescent lamps in 75 corded “shop-light” fixtures.
 Our setup is simply a larger version of what many home gardeners use for germinating seeds or growing indoor plants.
 Our use of lighting has a substantial cost and carbon footprint, so we are always on the lookout for cheaper and more efficient lighting solutions.
 For several years, we have had our eye on LED technology, which is rapidly replacing other light sources for many applications.
 But LED solutions for our plant-based needs were cost-prohibitive, confusing, and not readily available — until about 2015.

 Shoplight LED fixtures and LED replacement lamps are now available at most big box stores and online.
-As of June 2016, the fixtures cost about $30-50 and the replacement bulbs about $10.00 each.
+As of August 2018, standard 48″ fixtures with integrated lamps cost about $20-35 in Central Iowa, USA.
+Replacement lamps now cost about $5.00 each.
 The upfront cost remains higher than fluorescent fixtures and lamps.
-However, the LED fixtures use about 25% less energy than equivalent fluorescent products and the lamps last longer.
+However, the LED fixtures use less energy than equivalent fluorescent products and the lamps usually last longer.
 The question is: do they work adequately for hobbyist seed starting?
-There are many scientific studies in reputable academic journals regarding the comparative performance of various types of lamps for horticulture.
-However, these studies have not used LED products that are within a reasonable price range or that address the needs of the average seed-starting hobbyist.
+There are many scientific studies in reputable academic journals regarding the comparative performance of various light sources for horticulture.
+However, these studies generally use relatively expensive LED products with exacting specifications for commercial applications.

 As of January 3, 2017 we have successfully used shoplight LED fixtures (not an advertisement) for weekly seed starting in our Heuchera breeding program for 14 months.
 Heuchera seeds germinate (pictured) in the same time frame and at the same frequency as with my previous experience with fluorescent lamps.
 Early seedling growth is also at least as good as our experience with fluorescent lamps.